mserves/mserves_generalscripts/README.md

-# mserves_generalscripts
+# mserves_quarentena_dados
-General Scripts Captured
+Repository of Quarentena Dados and Challange